Koa / Hawaiian Blue Butterfly (Udara blackburni)

 If you get close enough, you will see its whimsical black-and-white striped antennae.
 Both the adult and caterpillar are known for feeding on the koa tree, though they can feed on other native plants as well.

-Koa / Hawaiian Blue Butterfly Life Cycle
+Koa / Hawaiian Blue Photos, Facts, And Information

 We are working on adding plants for this butterfly.
 See how you can help.